KareemMagdy55/back-to-basics/Database/Fundamentals.md

 ## Database & DBMS
 - Database (DB): orgnaized collection of data managed by DBMS.
 - Database Mangement System (DBMS) : a software between user and data that offers user to do several operations on data (e.g. MySql, Microsoft Sql Server, MongoDb).
+> A database schema defines the structure of the database: tables, columns, data types, constraints, and the relationships between them.
+Every record must follow this predefined structure.
 ---
 ## Relational Databases
 In simple terms, it’s a database model that *represents data using tables*.
 The term "relational" means that these tables are connected to each other (have relations).